carlsborg/dust/README.md

     2] member-of help:
-    member-of adds nodes to a cluster, these nodes are grouped together in "show", and can be made into a working set with the "use" command
+    member-of adds nodes to a cluster, these nodes are grouped together in "show", and can be made into a working set with the "use" command. cluster names can be used in filter expressions.

     3] login rules precedence: